A Look At My Psygnosis Amiga Collection

 Another cool title and one of those games that I really wanted to like but never got into.

-Repetitive sounds and gameplay was the worst problem with the game but it didn’t help that the game wasn’t any fun either.
+Repetitive sounds and gameplay were the worst problems with the game, but it didn’t help that the game wasn’t any fun either.

 Verdict: A missed opportunity.
 Cool Box art and intro.

-I had totally forgotten about this one, I had to fire it up to have a look and within minutes I realized why.
-Not a very good game! it’s awful actually.
+I had totally forgotten about this one, I had to fire it up to have a look, and within minutes I realised why.
+Not a very good game!
+It’s awful, actually.

 Very weak of Psygnosis to not try and raise the quality on this one.